cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

    <table>
    <tr>
    <td>In the array list implementation, the <code>size</code> is updated to <code>0</code>.
 It's up to the implementer whether or not
-    the contents of the array are modified, since the user of the list does not interact with them directly.</td>
+    the contents of the array are modified since the user of the list does not interact with them directly.</td>
    <td><img width="1500" src="res/Array7.png"></td>
    </tr>
    <tr>